Dscroggins123/Muse-eXchange/README.md

 ## Installation

-To install the necessary dependencies:
+To install the necessary dependencies, run the following command:

 ```
 npm i
 ```